zarquon42b/RvtkStatismo/README.md

-* **Linux/OSX:** Install VTK (headers and library), CMake, HDF5 libraries and R build environment.
+* **Linux/OSX:** Install VTK (headers and library), CMake, HDF5 libraries and R build environment and of course statismo

-On Ubuntu/Debian, this can be easily accomplished by:
+On Ubuntu (14.04/14.10), this can be easily accomplished by:

+	sudo apt-add-repository ppa:zarquon42/ppa
+	sudo apt-get update
-	sudo apt-get install libvtk5-dev cmake r-base-dev libhdf5-dev
+	sudo apt-get install statismo r-base-dev